(from left to right: Stephanie Mendoza, Sandra Cernobori, & Crystal Laguna)

 Ms. Andrea Bueno joined Paly’s College & Career Center in the fall of 2018.
 She meets individually with students to help them navigate the college selection, college application, and financial aid processes.
 Ms. Bueno received her bachelor’s degree from UCLA.
 While attending SFSU, she received her Pupil Personnel Services credential, Master’s in Education, and Master of Science in Counseling, with a focus on school and college counseling.
 Before joining Palo Alto High School’s staff, she worked as a guidance counselor in the South Bay, and had previously worked in San Francisco as a college advisor at Archbishop Riordan High School and at charter and public schools within SFUSD.
 She brings extensive experience from working in programs such as Cal-SOAP and TRiO.
 She also served as both a college advisor and educator at the University of San Francisco and as a counselor within SFSU’s College of Business.
 Ms. Bueno also taught Yearbook for four years, established and facilitated counseling groups and clubs, and has spearheaded and implemented Career Day programming for students in grades 6-12 at multiple schools within San Jose and San Francisco.

 Ms. Stephanie Mendoza joined the College and Career Center in Fall of 2016 as a College Advisor at Palo Alto High School.
-She supports the programs of the C&CC as well as meeting individually with students with last names L - Z. Ms. Mendoza earned her Bachelors of Arts in Social Welfare and Minor in Ethnic Studies from UC Berkeley.
+She supports the programs of the C&CC as well as meets individually with students with last names L - Z. Ms. Mendoza earned her Bachelors of Arts in Social Welfare and Minor in Ethnic Studies from UC Berkeley.
 In addition, she received a specialized certificate in college counseling from UCSD.
-Before joining the Palo Alto High School staff, Ms. Mendoza was the College Completion Coordinator at College Track, a non-profit organization that empowers students from underserved communities to graduate from college, in East Palo Alto, while also working as a parent liasion in PAUSD.
+Before joining the Palo Alto High School staff, Ms. Mendoza was the College Completion Coordinator at College Track, a non-profit organization in East Palo Alto that empowers students from underserved communities to graduate from college, while also working as a parent liaison in PAUSD.

 Mrs. Crystal Laguna joined our Guidance Department in the Fall of 2012 as an Outreach Counselor and 9th grade Advisor.
 As of Fall of 2015, she collaborates more closely with the C&CC as a Community College & Career Advisor.
 Mrs. Laguna also provides extra support for our first-generation college-going students and Spanish-speaking parents.
 Mrs. Laguna received her B.A from UCLA and completed her Masters in Education, with an emphasis in Counseling, from SJSU.

-Ms. Ann Deggelman joins the C&CC in Fall of 2007 as Co-coordinator of the Teacher Advisor Program (with Susan Shultz, Paly Guidance Counselor).
+Ms. Ann Deggelman is Co-coordinator of the Teacher Advisor Program (with Susan Shultz, Paly Guidance Counselor).
 She coordinates Paly’s portion of college application materials for students as well as supports the Teacher Advisors.
-Ms. Deggelman brings a unique perspective to the job: not only has she worked in Paly's attendance office and in other support roles at Paly.
-She is also product of the Palo Alto public school system as are her children; she has served on various committees at different levels-from Site Council to PTSA and more.
+Ms. Deggelman brings a unique perspective to the job: not only has she worked in Paly's attendance office and in other support roles at Paly, she is also product of the Palo Alto public school system as are her children; she has served on various committees at different levels-from Site Council to PTSA and more.

 Ms. Karla Larson began working for the Palo Alto School District as a second-grade classroom aide at Nixon Elementary in 2006.
 The following school year she started working at Paly in the attendance office and quickly immersed herself in the Paly spirit.
 After acting as assistant coach for the JV softball team for six years, she hung up her cleats to spend more time with her family.
-Karla is excited to join the C&CC as of the fall of 2015 as a Guidance Tech and Career Voc Ed Assistant; she is settling into her new position as an assistant to the college and career counselors.
+Karla is excited to join the C&CC as of the fall of 2015 as a Guidance Tech and Career Voc Ed Assistant; she is settling into her new position as an assistant to the college and career counselors, coordinating the notation of community service hours (and the Presidential Service Award program) as well as helping families with Naviance,

 Ms. Krissy Ludemann is the high school Registrar for Palo Alto High School.
 She processes all student transcript requests.